Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 Before you go any further, get all your revision papers in one place.
 That’s your class notes, your handouts and any other resources you think will be useful.

-That done, it’s time to organise.
+Then it’s time to organise.
 Find the course specification and make sure your notes cover everything.
 Any gaps?
 Ask your teacher to help you fill those in.

 6. Check past exam papers and mark schemes